dgquintas/python-tiny-conf/README.md

 ```
 # settings.conf.py
 ...
-CONTROLLER = {'epics_connection_timeout':   0.1, #in seconds
+CONTROLLER = {'num_workers':   8,
-              'num_workers':                8,
-              'num_timers':                 4,
+              'num_timers':    4}
-}
 ...
 ```

 ```
+# main.py
-from caa.conf import settings
+from conf import settings
 ...
 workers = WorkersPool(settings.CONTROLLER['num_workers'])
+...
 ```

-Any module importing `caa.conf` will have access to the same config, by virtue of the Python's "module-singleton" nature.
+Any module importing `conf` will have access to the same config, by virtue of the Python's "module-singleton" nature.

 The settings file to be used is defined by the value of an environment variable